 Another source of tourism and commerce is the Anaheim Convention Center.
 It holds the title of the largest convention center on the West Coast with a potential 1 million square feet of exhibit space.
 Opened in 1967 as a premier location for meetings and events, the center has undergone seven expansions with the most recent being completed in 2017, adding 200,000 square feet of event space and a 1,400 space parking structure.

 Anaheim has many opportunities for residents and visitors to enjoy all that the community has to offer from world-class dining to top-notch entertainment.
 Downtown Anaheim and the Anaheim Packing District offer shopping and dining, live entertainment, farmers markets, and more.
 GardenWalk offers dining, shopping, entertainment, and community events.
 The House of Blues, Bowlmor Lanes, McCormick & Scmick’s Grille, and Fire + Ice Interactive Grill + Bar are just of the few places visitors will enjoy at GardenWalk.
 Downtown Disney also offers dining, shopping, and entertainment.
-Have dinner among the animals at the Rainforest Café or let the kids explore millions of bricks at the giant Lego Store here.

 Another great source of entertainment in Anaheim is the City National Grove of Anaheim.
 Built in 1998 and formerly known as Tinseltown Studios and the Sun Theatre, the indoor concert venue hosts a variety of events throughout the year.
 The venue seats 1,700 and is located near Angel Stadium.
 Notable performers at the City National Grove include Stevie Nicks, Ray Charles, and Prince.